pauldedecker/pauldedecker.github.io/_portfolio/portfolio-1.md

 **What else should I know?**

+For some people, some questions that ask about negative experiences related to stuttering may cause them to feel uncomfortable.
+These questions are not required so if you do not wish to provide an answer you may choose to skip those questions.
+There is no penalty for choosing to not answer such questions.

 There are three people who may access the raw data (i.e. as individual responses) for the purposes of data analysis.
 They are: